uzh-eth-mp/app/README.md

 To start the tests:
 ```
-$ sh scripts/run-tests-db.sh
+$ bash scripts/run-tests-db.sh
 ```

 > Note: When running the tests locally, it might sometimes be necessary to `docker volume prune` in order for the database to restart properly.

+---
 ## TLDR / FAQ
-* How do I start this *locally*?
+* How do I **start** this *locally* on my pc?
   1. configure `.env`
   2. configure `src/data_collection/etc/cfg/dev/<blockchain>.json` (depending on your blockchain)
   3. run `bash scripts/run-dev-<blockchain>.sh`
-* How do I start this on **Abacus-3**?
+* How do I **start** this on *Abacus-3*?
   1. configure `.env`
   2. configure `src/data_collection/etc/cfg/prod/<blockchain>.json` (depending on your blockchain)
   3. run `bash scripts/run-prod-<blockchain>.sh`
+* Does the run script **stop** / **cleanup** all the containers after the configured data collection is finished?
+  * Yes.
+The consumers wait 2 minutes after the last received event before shutting themselves down.
+Producer closes immediately after the collection process has been finished.
+Other containers close when consumers and producers are down.
-* How many topics and consumers should I use?
+* **How many topics and consumers** should I use?
   * Depends on the machine you're running on, but generally the more consumers and topics, the faster the processing.
+* Why does the production environment add an **Erigon proxy service** instead of just using `host.docker.internal` within the consumers / producers?
+  * This reverse proxy is used as a workaround for the abacus-3 firewall.
+Currently the firewall rules only allow the default docker0 interface to send outbound requests to the host machine.
+This means that any container started with `docker run --add-host=host.docker.internal:host-gateway ...` will be able to reach the host.
+This works because the default docker network used for any `docker run` is the 'bridge' which has its default gateway set to the docker0 interface address.
+However, as soon as you attempt to do this inside of a docker compose (`extra_hosts: host.docker.internal:host-gateway`), it stops working.
+This is because the compose creates a separate docker network which has a random gateway address used for communication with the host.
+In theory, you could [set up a custom docker network with a static gateway address](https://stackoverflow.com/a/60245651/4249857) inside of the compose and add this address to the firewall rules, but that wasn't possible at the time of development.
 * Why am I seeing `Unable connect to "kafka:9092": [Errno 111] Connect call failed ('<container_ip>', 9092)` in the logs?
   * The producers and consumers attempt to connect to the Kafka container as soon as they're started.
-However the Kafka container takes some time.
+However the Kafka container takes some time and is usually <15s but sometimes it takes a bit longer.
 These messages are generated by the internal kafka library that is used within the project and can be ignored.
+* Why am I seeing `Group Coordinator Request failed: [Error 15] CoordinatorNotAvailableError` in the logs?
+  * Another Kafka internal log that can be ignored, the coordinator is eventually selected and this error is irrelevant.